Pratham16112002/logseq/pages/Network Layer.md

 		  \begin{equation}
 		   { n  }_{ snet  }   =  n+lo { g  }_{ 2  }   \left(  \dfrac{ N  }{  { N  }_{ sub  }    }    \right)
 		  \end{equation}
-		  3. The starting address is each subnetwork should be divisible by the number of addresses in that subnetwork .
+		  3. The starting address in each subnetwork should be divisible by the number of addresses in that subnetwork .
 This can be achieved if we assign addresses to larger networks .
 - #### DHCP ( Dynamic Host Configuration Protocol )
 	- Address assignment in an orgnanization can be done automatically using the Dynamic Host Configuration Protocol ( DHCP ) . it is an application layer program , using the client sever paradigm , that actually helps TCP/IP at the network layer .
 	- There are two types of addresses that can be assigned first is